containers/ai-lab-recipes/CONTRIBUTING.md

 ## Contributing New Model Servers

-There are a number of options out there for model servers and we want to ensure that we provide developers with a variety of vetted options for the model server that will meet there applications needs.
+There are a number of options out there for model servers and we want to ensure that we provide developers with a variety of vetted options for the model server that will meet their application's needs.

-Deciding which model server is right for a particular use case primarily comes down to the kind of model you want to use (LLM, Object Detection, Data Classification, etc..) and the resources available (GPU, CPU, Cloud, Local).
+Deciding which model server is right for a particular use case primarily comes down to the kind of model you want to use (LLM, Object Detection, Data Classification, etc.) and the resources available (GPU, CPU, Cloud, Local).

 ### Adding a New Model Server